 Local Strategic Planning Statement (LSPS)

-Each council will prepare a local strategic planning statement (LSPS) which will set out the 20-year vision for land-use in the local area, the special character and values that are to be preserved and how change will be managed into the future.
-This is to be in place by June 2020.
+CN has prepared a Local Strategic Planning Statement (LSPS).
+This sets out the 20 year vision for land use in the local area, the special character and values that are to be preserved and how change will be managed into the future.

 Community Participation Plan (CPP)